qnkhuat/ubinote/README.md

 - [ ] Upload images,videos ?

 TODO next:
-- forget about the error handing, we could do that later
-- focus on writing all the APIs first
+- Organizae the api a bit more: get archive will return all annotations and stuff